BilalEssafi1/dar-tangier-project/README.md

 ## Solved Bugs
 - The "Get in Touch" form allowed empty message submissions, as users could submit the form with whitespace in the textarea field.
 To resolve this, I added JavaScript validation that checks for non-empty content, preventing form submission if the field is blank.
 This solution ensures users provide an input before the form can be submitted.
+- The Google Maps API wasn't displaying correctly because I didn't use consistent naming.
+In urls.py, I referenced the wrong view (views-location instead of views.location_view), and the environment variable was incorrectly named GOOGLE_MAPS_API_KEY instead of GOOGLE_API_KEY.
+Fixing these to be consistent resolved the issue.

 ## Known Bugs